JiFish/artemis/README.md

 The functions are:

 * **ASC**(x$) - Returns the character code for *x$*. *x$* is expected to be a single character.
-Note that despite the name, this function can return codes outside the ASCII range.
+Note that despite the name, this function can return codes outside the ASCII range, up to 255.
 * **CHR$**(x) - Returns the character specified by character code *x*.
 * **INSTR**(x$, y$[, start[, end]]) - Returns position of *y$* inside *x$*, optionally start searching at position *start* and end at *end*.
 Returns -1 if no match found.